kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-13-arusha-national-park.md

 experience:
   what_to_see:
-    - paragraph: "<b>Outstanding wild life</b> Arusha National Park is often ovelooked in favor of its more famous neighbours; Serengeti National Park, Tarangire National Park and Manyara National Park.
-Arusha National Park is infact a trasure, a rich tapestry of habitats, teeming with animals and birds.
+    - paragraph: "<b>Outstanding wild life</b> Arusha National Park is often overlooked in favor of its more famous neighbors; Serengeti National Park, Tarangire National Park and Manyara National Park.
+Arusha National Park is in-fact a treasure, a rich tapestry of habitats, teeming with animals and birds.
 Spotted animals are like buffaloes, Colobus monkeys in the forest, turacos, elephants, waterbucks, bee eaters, trogons; it’s incredible to have the pink birds like flamingos in the ake shores and some just hanging across the lake."

     - paragraph: "<b>Momela Lakes </b> Momella Lakes is a collection of multiple lakes located in the Arusha National Park fed by various underground water streams and rainfall during its season. which attract complete life cycle of hippos and different wild life from flamingos to little species of duck that is affectionately called Jesus ducks by the locals because they can walk on water.  <br>Despite the temptation of wonderful nearby parks, the Momella lakes are a MUST visit."